cytoscape/cytoscape-tutorials/README.md

+## Main Page
+Visit [tutorials.cytoscape.org](https://github.com/cytoscape/cytoscape-tutorials/wiki) for a curated set of user tutorials

-# Cytoscape Tutorials Using Reveal
+## How to Make and Present Cytoscape Tutorials
 This repo contains a collection of training *modules* for Cytoscape that can be used to compose workshop presentations.
 The repo also includes a clone of the reveal.js code that enables the presentation mode for these modules and workshops.

 ## Presentations, Protocols and Modules